How to Defrost an RV Freezer

 2. Once all your items are moved out of the freezer, you’ll shut off the the fridge.
 If you put your freezer items in the fridge like I did, you’ll want to refrain from getting into the fridge until you’re ready to move the items back to the freezer.
 This process shouldn’t take very long so the food should be okay staying in there for a bit with the fridge turned off.

 3. Now time for the fun part!
 You’ll take your hair dryer and start warming up and melting the ice.
 Make sure not to hold the hair dryer in one spot and move it around.
-As the ice begins to soften and melt you can use a tool to start scraping away and getting the big chunks off.Β If you decide to use a tool to pry the ice off, please be extremely careful!
-You don’t want to damage the wall of your freezer.
+As the ice begins to soften and melt you can usually start prying large chunks off by pulling at the edges.

 4. You’ll want lots of towels on hand as this can get a bit messy.
 You can use the towels to help sop up the ice that has melted.
-You can also use a cup or a bowl to to dump out the water into your sink.
+I typically lay a towel down on the bottom of the freezer before I begin defrosting.
+You can also use a cup or a bowl to to dump out the ice and water into your sink.

 5. Once most of the water is out and the ice is completely melted, you’ll want to finish drying out the freezer.
 Remember that any extra moisture you don’t wipe up will turn to frost when the freezer gets turned back on!
 I like to take the opportunity to wipe the freezer down with cleaner in case there are any food spills and since I’m already in there I might as well!